MicrosoftDocs/learn/learn-pr/bicep/build-reusable-bicep-templates-parameters/includes/2-understand-parameters.md

-_Parameters_ enable you to provide information to a Bicep template at deployment time.
+With _parameters_, you can provide information to a Bicep template at deployment time.
 You can make a Bicep template flexible and reusable by declaring parameters within your template. _Decorators_ provide a way to attach constraints and metadata to a parameter, which helps anyone using your templates to understand what information they need to provide.
 In this unit, you'll learn about parameter and decorators.

 ## Declare a parameter